 humane Farming Program Director

 Larissa has worked on humane farming issues at FACT since 2006 and previously served as the coordinator of the Keep Antibiotics Working campaign.
 She currently directs FACT’s Humane Farming Program and leads all of FACT’s services for livestock and poultry farmers - including FACT’s grants, scholarships, webinars, and mentorship program.
 Larissa holds graduate degrees in public health, as well as Agriculture, Food and the Environment (AFE) from Tufts University.
 Outside of work, she enjoys eating, dancing, and playing outside with her kids.

 Steven Roach, MA

 Food Safety Program Director and senior analyst for keep antibiotics working

-Since 2001 Steve has led our Food Safety Program while focusing on the human health impacts of animal agriculture including antimicrobial resistance, foodborne illness, and chemical contaminants of food.
-He is also a Senior Analyst for Keep Antibiotics Working, a coalition of health, consumer, and environmental advocacy organizations that have joined forces to combat the inappropriate use of antibiotics in food animals.
+Since 2001 Steve has led our Food Safety Program and is also a Senior Analyst for Keep Antibiotics Working, a coalition of health, consumer, and environmental advocacy organizations that have joined forces to combat the inappropriate use of antibiotics in food animals.
 He represents Consumers International at the Codex Committee on Residues of Veterinary Drugs in Food and was the Consumers International delegate at the Codex Ad hoc Task force on Antimicrobial Resistance.
 In July 2015, he was appointed to the World Health Organization Advisory Group on Integrated Surveillance of Antimicrobial Resistance.
 He has an undergraduate degree in physics and philosophy, and a MA in anthropology.